Syed Hammad Raza: Conspiracy

 An initial attempt to begin proceedings was thwarted when one of the 14 judges set to hear the case, Falak Sher, declined to take part.

 Security Insiders Claim Musharraf is responsible for the murder as he was carrying out clean-up operations and hence the Chief justice and Hammad were an Obstacle to his Re-Election and the special Complaints Cell of the supreme Court was also administered by Hammad.
 Hammad had compiled evidences regarding Steel Mills Case, Missing peoples files and several other miscarriages of justice by the government.
 All the Missing peoples Files were also kept by him and some of Hammads journalist contacts in media are rumoured to have copies.
 It is rumoured that some senators and ISI contacts loyal to the General also tried to Offer Hammad Promotions and Bribes to provide false evidence and testify against the Chief Justice or help in recruiting Justice Iftikhar into the Musharraf camp, unfortunately his honesty was the reason for his demise and Pakistan lost an invaluable son to Corruption.

 Government insiders also claim that Ex ISI Chief Ijaz Shah's name is constantly linked with the Investigation and then swept under the carpet, "It smells of his Operation", whether directly or indirectly he is involved.
 Ijaz Shah in recent times has been known to be Musharraf's right-hand man and has been rumoured to be involved in all his Covert operations that made him widely unpopular, Missing Peoples case, Sacking of Chief Justice, Syed Hammad Murder case, Indian terror attacks etc. naming a few.
 Ijaz Shah has been rewarded generously since his alignment with Musharraf and is currently residing in Australia – Sydney after initially having his residency rejected due to terror links.
 The source further added since ISI are involved this case like all important cases will never be solved.

-Three people are in custody over the murder of Syed Hammad and the person who ordered it according to the Accused has vanished.
-Ex DSP Mir Afzal is the name they are mentioning and it seems that either he never existed or has vanished like so many middle men Spooks before him, Mir Afzal is the stumbling block if we find him the investigation will reach the next level of the pyramid.
+Three people are in custody over the murder of Syed Hammad and the person who ordered it according to the Accused had disappeared.
+Ex DSP Mir Afzal has been mentioned, yet it seems this person never existed or has vanished.

 "We will supervise the police investigation and will take care of the family", Justice Javed Iqbal told reporters.
 "Law and order is deteriorating in the country and it is a moment to think for everybody", he said.
 IGP Iftikhar Ahmad told Dawn that a seven-member police team had been constituted to investigate the murder "on different lines to the previous assumption of Robbery".